undergrad-partner-school

 Test Scores

 46% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 6% submitted ACT scores, out of the total number of those who submitted test scores.
-The percent of new students who submitted ACT Composite scores in the range between 30-36 was 5, 30 between 24-29, 53 in the range between 18-23, and 13 between 12-17.
+The percent of first-year students who submitted ACT Composite scores in the range between 30-36 was 5, 30 between 24-29, 53 in the range between 18-23, and 13 between 12-17.

 Deadlines